hps/heartland-gravity-forms-addon/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fix directory resolution for templates and SDK inclusion

 = 1.1.0 =
 * Add ability to inject transaction id or authorization code in notifications.
 * Fix bugs with authorize vs charge payment methods.